Azure/terraform-azurerm-avm-res-documentdb-databaseaccount/README.md

 Description:   Defaults to `{}`.
 A map of role assignments to create.
 The map key is deliberately arbitrary to avoid issues where map keys maybe unknown at plan time.

   - `role_definition_id_or_name`             - (Required) - The ID or name of the role definition to assign to the principal.
-  - `principal_id`                           - (Required) - It's a GUID - The ID of the principal to assign the role to.
+  - `principal_id`                           - (Required) - The ID of the principal to assign the role to.
-  - `description`                            - (Optional) - Defaults to `null`.
-The description of the role assignment.
+  - `description`                            - (Optional) - The description of the role assignment.
+  - `skip_service_principal_aad_check`       - (Optional) - If set to true, skips the Azure Active Directory check for the service principal in the tenant.
+Defaults to false.
-  - `delegated_managed_identity_resource_id` - (Optional) - Defaults to `null`.
-The delegated Azure Resource Id which contains a Managed Identity.
-This field is only used in cross tenant scenario.
+  - `delegated_managed_identity_resource_id` - (Optional) - The delegated Azure Resource Id which contains a Managed Identity.
 Changing this forces a new resource to be created.
-  - `skip_service_principal_aad_check`       - (Optional) - Defaults to `false`.
-If the principal\_id is a newly provisioned Service Principal set this value to true to skip the Azure Active Directory check which may fail due to replication lag.
-This argument is only valid if the principal\_id is a Service Principal identity.
+This field is only used in cross-tenant scenario.

+  - `principal_type`                         - (Unsupported)
   - `condition`                              - (Unsupported)
   - `condition_version`                      - (Unsupported)